Affiliate links on Android Authority may earn us a commission. Learn more.

 As a smartwatch for everyday use, the Apple Watch Ultra absolutely delivers.
 Everything that Apple already does well — seamless iPhone and Apple ecosystem integration, third-party app support, Siri, NFC digital payment support, and more — is all here.
 On an even bigger and brighter screen, daily use is straight-up enjoyable.
 Texts, notifications, and menus are substantially easier to navigate and even photos are easy to review.
 If anything, I found myself wishing I could do even more smartphone-like tasks on my wrist via the large touchscreen.

-In addition to its increased screen size, the Apple Watch Ultra also features a three-microphone combination for better voice call quality and a second speaker that improves the volume of phone calls and Siri responses.
-This means if you like to take calls from your wrist, that communication is now clearer than ever, even out in the elements.
+In addition to its increased screen size, the Apple Watch Ultra also features a three-microphone combination for better voice call quality.
+It also adds a second speaker that improves the volume of phone calls and Siri responses.
+This means if you like to take calls from your wrist, that communication is clearer than ever, even out in the elements.

 That same additional speaker helps the Ultra emit an 86-decibel siren in case of emergency.
 If you aren’t sure how loud 86 decibels is, the answer is very loud.
 Especially if you decide to test it in a grocery store so your partner knows to find you in the produce section, as I did.
 It’s also quite an irritating noise that starts as a distress pattern and then switches to an SOS pattern.
 Once activated, it will play until it’s manually stopped or the watch dies.